alexku/cohesion_basic/README.md

 Skip step "5.
 Enable Acquia Cohesion" for now.
 Cohesion Basic will enable the modules for you.

+After Cohesion modules are added, add the `cohesion_basic` module to modules/custom folder.

 If your site does not have an Image Browser and you will want to use simple Image Browser from `cohesion_basic_media` module, run this command:
 ```
 composer require drupal/views_infinite_scroll